viktor-ece/ai-calendar/README.md

 - Calendar data is processed locally
 - No data is stored permanently

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository.